SnapMonk

 FAQ

 What is the cheapest ASO tool?
-The cheapest genuinely useful ASO tool is a free one: SnapMonk ASO costs nothing, needs no signup, and covers keyword research with live rank checks from any App Store URL.
+The cheapest way to start is SnapMonk ASO: sign in with Google (no credit card) and your first keyword report is free, with live rank checks from any App Store URL.
 Among paid platforms, ASO Mobile has the lowest entry price for a full research and tracking suite.

 What is the most cost-effective ASO tool for indie developers?
-For a $0 budget, SnapMonk ASO plus the first-party consoles covers keyword research, rank checking, and real search-term data.
+For a $0 start, a free SnapMonk ASO report plus the first-party consoles covers keyword research, rank checking, and real search-term data.
 If you're willing to pay, ASO Mobile and AppTweak deliver the most capability per dollar; the enterprise platforms add market intelligence rather than better optimization for your own listing.

 Do I need to pay for an ASO tool?
-No. Plenty of successful indie apps started with only the free tools: SnapMonk ASO, App Store Connect, manual research.
+No, not at first.
+Plenty of successful indie apps started with only the free tiers: a SnapMonk ASO report, App Store Connect, manual research.
 Pay when the free tools start limiting you, not before.

 What's the most important metric in ASO?
 Conversion rate, the move from impression to install, often matters more than rank itself.
 Better screenshots can beat a higher ranking with weak visuals.